 My photographs depict fictional urban landscapes of my own construction, conjuring mysterious, surreal, and dystopian narratives rich with American symbolism.

-To create the imagined world that I capture through my lens, I build intricate miniature sets—perhaps a vestige of my childhood fascination with toys.
+To create the imagined world that I capture through my lens, I build intricate miniature sets—likely a vestige of my childhood fascination with toys and the environments & buildings my grandfather built for them.
 My actors are small-scale, painted figures.
-The complete composition is precisely lit and captured in a single photograph with minimal post-production.
+The complete compositions are precisely lit and captured in a single photograph with minimal post-production.